mainwp/mainwp.dev/guides/how-to/actions-filters.md

 ## Communication Between Dashboard and Child Sites

 One of the most powerful features of MainWP is the ability to communicate between the dashboard and child sites.
-Here's how to implement this in your extension:
+Here's how to implement this in your add-on:

 ### Sending Requests from Dashboard to Child